isnotnick/tlschecker/truststores/README.md

 Truststores here can be any you like - just concatentation of PEM files.
+You can use custom trust stores, an empty file, or trust stores from the major root programs.
-The specific outputs here are generated in the 'isnotnick/rootstores' repo, for (some of) the big trust-store owners.
+The specific outputs here are generated in the https://github.com/isnotnick/rootstores repo.